axcheron/httpq/README.md

 httpq
 =====

-This is a quick tool is use when I target large scope while doing bug hunting.
+This is a quick tool I use when I target large scope while doing bug hunting.
 It helps me to check page status/title.
 I often use it after [httprobe](https://github.com/tomnomnom/httprobe) or other testing tools.

 ## Description

-When you have a large scope of URLs to test you need to know if you get redirected or if you found a legitimate URL.
+When you have a large scope of URLs to test you need to know if you get **redirected** or if you found a **legitimate** URL.
 This tool helps you to find low hanging fruits by displaying the HTTP code and the Web page title (e.g. admin portal, etc.).

+**Note: ç
-**Note: ** You need to have a list prepended with the protocol, like **http://** or **https://**.
+** You need to have a list prepended with the protocol, like **http://** or **https://**.

 Here is a quick example without redirection: